 His most significant fish artwork is the "Protect Wild Dolphins" Florida license plate.
 This project was commissioned by Harbor Branch Oceanographic Institute/FAU, which has raised more than $20 million for marine mammal conservation efforts.

 A fish swims up to a bar and splashes down with a pirate, a crab, and a Marlin.
 He orders a round of drinks.
 Things get a little rowdy and the next thing you know....
 It becomes a Raw Bar.

 Sign up for Steve Diossy Art Newsletter

-Don't be the last fish in the sea to learn about news, artwork and MORE.
+Don't be the last fish in the sea to learn about what's new, events and exclusive offers.
 Sign Up Today!